The Ivy (United Kingdom): 1990–present

 Under its new owners, the restaurant was transformed to a design by American architect MJ Long and incorporated specially-commissioned artworks by Sir Eduardo Paolozzi, Sir Peter Blake, Sir Howard Hodgkin, Bridget Riley, Allen Jones, Joe Tilson, Patrick Caulfield, Michael Craig-Martin and Tom Phillips.
-The restaurant opened in June 1990, and can seat 100 customers with a private dining room on the first floor, seating up to 60.
-Mobile phones and cameras are forbidden throughout the restaurant and adjoining club and there is a dress code requiring smart casual attire.
+The restaurant reopened in June 1990.

 A recipe book, The Ivy: The Restaurant and its Recipes, written by the restaurant critic A. A. Gill was published in 1997.

 Fernando Peire was appointed senior maître d', eventually leaving in December 1998, three months after the restaurant was sold to Belgo PLC as part of Caprice Holdings Ltd; Corbin and King departed two years later (whereupon they established their own Rex Restaurants, later Corbin & King).

 In 2000, the restaurant was awarded the Moët & Chandon London Restaurant Award for excellence.

 In 2005, the entrepreneur Richard Caring bought The Ivy and the Caprice Holdings group (which owns Le Caprice in the St James's area of London, J. Sheekey near Leicester Square, Scotts in Mount Street and 34 in Grosvenor Square).
 In 2007, Fernando Peire returned to The Ivy as Director of The Ivy and The Club at The Ivy.
 Gary Lee, who had previously been in charge of private functions at The Ivy, returned as head chef and was appointed executive chef in 2008.
 Executive chef director of Caprice Holdings restaurants (now Caprice Group) is Tim Hughes since 27 June 2005.

-The Club at The Ivy
+The Ivy Club

 In September 2008, The Club at The Ivy, a private members' club with a hidden entrance via an adjacent flower-shop, was opened on the three floors above the restaurant, with membership (drawn primarily from creative industries and the arts) "as hard to get as a table at The Ivy itself" according to the author A. A. Gill.

-It has a Piano Lounge; a dining room ("The Drawing Room"), open for breakfast, lunch and supper; a wood-panelled library "of books that reflect many of our members' interests in art, literature, film, theatre, architecture and design"; a film screening-room and entertainment space known as the Loft; a further private dining-room seating up to 14 people and a cigar-terrace.
+Later renamed The Ivy Club, it has the Piano Bar on its lowest floor; above this are two dining facilities known as the Drawing Room and the Library, and on the top floor is an entertainment space known as the Loft, including an outdoor terrace.

 Its former director was Fernando Peire who left in June 2021, the former senior maître d' (star of the Channel 5 TV series The Restaurant Inspector).

 The Ivy Asia

 The Ivy Asia is a restaurant coming under the Ivy Restaurant group, offering Asian-inspired food and drink.

 The original Ivy Asia restaurant launched in May 2021 in the Ivy Manchester Spinningfields branch.
-Multiple branches have opened across the UK since, including Dublin, Cardiff, Brighton, London (Chelsea, Mayfair and St Paul's) and Leeds.
+Multiple branches have opened across the UK and Ireland since, including Dublin, Cardiff, Brighton, Liverpool, London (Chelsea, Mayfair and St Paul's) and Leeds.